Certificate in Working With Couples

 As a part of the workshops, there will also be an additional pre course work or homework to be done in your own time, during the workshop.
 Please allow time for this.
 Here is a list of what is required for each module.

 • Couples in Conflict: Pre course work: Watch 27 mins video before the workshop.
-No other homework.
+Homework on night 1: watch a 15 minute video

 • Communication and Difference: Fill in questionnaire at the end of day 1 approx. 20 minutes.
 No other homework.